darthrichlius/FlexAuthAPI/README.md

 ### Target Use Cases

-FlexAuth is designed to be used in both user-centric and microservices-oriented environments.
+FlexAuth is designed to be used in both **user-centric** and **microservices-oriented** environments.

-- **For users**, the goal is to provide an intuitive and customizable authentication experience.
+- **For users**, the goal is to provide an intuitive and customizable visual authentication experience.
 - **For developers**, FlexAuth serves as a turnkey solution to integrate secure, scalable authentication and authorization into distributed systems.
 - **For applications**, FlexAuth provides an OAuth-based service to manage fine-grained access control and authorization.